 Who queries the name servers?

 To start with, let’s have a look at who queries our name servers.
 Figure 1 shows the top 10 countries in terms of generated DNS traffic observed during week 4 of 2018.
 Additionally, the share of distinct IP addresses per country is displayed with a second bar.
 Since the original DNS traffic does not contain explicit information about the country where the query originates from this information is being added by Entrada with the help of the Maxmind database.
 To have a more representative image of the DNS landscape, Google resolvers and OpenDNS resolvers are excluded from this statistic.
-Note also that this article we use the term “resolver” for all the servers that query our authoritative name servers.
 Although from the queries themselves one cannot be sure about the nature of the querying system, for convenience, throughout this article we’ll call those systems resolvers.